8fold/sass-loom/README.md

 - Utility classes for rapid development and styling before committing to a definition: TailWindCSS, USWDS,
 - CSS-first philosophy: Sass
 - Reduce duplication and file size for users - with minimal effort and scraping.
+- Ability to write less raw CSS while receiving more at the end: Sass

 ## Pain